rust-lang/blog.rust-lang.org/posts/c-abi-changes-for-wasm32-unknown-unknown.md

 `#[repr(C)] struct Pair(f32, f64)` is returned from a function then a return pointer is used which must have alignment 8 and size of 16 bytes.

-In essence the WebAssembly C ABI is acting as a bridge between C's type system and the WebAssembly type system.
+In essence, the WebAssembly C ABI is acting as a bridge between C's type system and the WebAssembly type system.
 This includes details such as in-memory layouts and translations of a C function signature to a WebAssembly function signature.

 ## How is `wasm32-unknown-unknown` non-standard?

-Despite the ABI definition today being non-standard many aspects of it are still the same as what [tool-conventions] specifies.
-For example size/alignment of types is the same as it is in C. The main difference is how function signatures are calculated.
+Despite the ABI definition today being non-standard, many aspects of it are still the same as what [tool-conventions] specifies.
+For example, size/alignment of types is the same as it is in C. The main difference is how function signatures are calculated.
 An example (where you can follow along on [godbolt])
 is: